Men and Women during the Liberation of Paris

 The next three pictures are essential: from the vicinity of Avranches reinforcements pour in.
 With the soldiers were the cameramen and reporters.
 The FFI, in this case the Resistance in Chartres.

 General Charles de Gaulle triumphantly returned to Paris.
 Sgt.
 Sandy Hirschhaut, an American, was there with de Gaulle, evening Aug.
 25, 1944.
 My deep gratitude to the Palm Springs Air Museum and DR.DAVE THOMPSON.
 De Gaulle on radio, from the Hôtel de Ville said, “Since the enemy which held Paris has capitulated into our hands, France returns to Paris, to her home.”
 Yet, skirmishes continued in Paris.
 Battle For Paris United News, Aug.
-25 this is a newsreel what the people back home saw (12 mins).
+25 this is a newsreel what the people back home saw (12 mins) a Paris recap.
 Notice how large the metropolis of Paris is.
 In color as Paris was safer, Aug.
-25: Narrated by Jack Lieb who was there 75 years ago, shooting with both color and b-w film (4.25 min combo); on assignment for News of the Day and shot in bw; the color film was his personal film, also in 16mm.
+25: Narrated by Jack Lieb who was there 79 years ago, shooting with both color and b-w film (10.32 min, combo; shorter version 4.25 min removed); on assignment for News of the Day and shot in bw; the color film was his personal film, also in 16mm.
 The later shot of GIs marching down Champs-Élysées was not Aug.
 25 but Aug.
 29, when the U.S. 28th Inf Div was given the luck to march in Paris however, they right away went to the Front and taken to fight in the Huertgen Forest, a very nasty place to fight, as is described in the 1944 commemorative.
-We are grateful his sharing what he remembered.
+We are grateful his sharing what he remembered; merci to Guy Jones.
 Beautiful Paris Aug.
 25, 2019 parade festivities (about 2 mins, merci Franck Bindefeld).
 U.S. 9th A.F. challenges Luftwaffe over Beauvais and Reims in fierce combat air duels, destroy 127 German aircraft, damage 33; the back of the Luftwaffe breaks over France.
 U.S. 4th Arm Div, Third Army, tanks charge old wild West Calvary style and secure city of Troyes, after crazy city battling.
 Another of 3rd Army’s units reaches Louviers and finds it abandoned.
 1,191 heavies of the U.S. 8th A.F. bomb factories in Germany including huge synthetic oil plant at Politz.
 Allied reconnaissance took photos of the Auschwitz Concentration Camp.
-Musical Parade: Halfway to Heaven released in Technicolor, not to be confused with The Halfway House.
+Musical Parade: Halfway to Heaven released in Technicolor, not to be confused with The Halfway House—ah, partly fooled you.
 Rumania declares war on Germany.
 U.S. sub Picuda sinks destroyer Yunagi and merchant tanker Kotoku Maru near Philippines.
 U.S. sub Tang sinks Japanese merchant tanker No.8 Nanko Maru off Honshu.
 In profile is Jack Lieb.

 Your information is protected by